nicole-numfocus/pandas-czi/proposal.md

 projects making use of this interface (e.g. pint-pandas, awkward-array, GeoPandas, etc).

-As these nullable types are experimental and opt-in, each pandas release can incrementally include those new features.
+As these nullable types are experimental and opt-in, each minor pandas release can incrementally include those new features.
 When the project is ready for pandas 2.0, we have choice to make them the default for all users.

 [^triagers]: https://github.com/orgs/pandas-dev/teams/pandas-triage/members